Findings Filters

 The date when the vulnerability definition was first published (for example, the date that the CVE was published).

-Weaponization
+Weaponization Vulnerabilities

-Workaround Type The type of workaround available, if relevant.
+Workaround Type Vulnerabilities The type of workaround available, if relevant.
 Possible values are Configuration Change and Disable Service.